Storage Tips

 Gather Materials

 Estimate the number of boxes you’ll need as well as packing material (packing paper, bubble wrap, foam shipping noodles), tape, and markers.
-Many of our locations sell packing and moving supplies, so we can help with this.
 Use strong, new or almost new, boxes.
 Try not to use boxes from grocery and liquor stores.
 They may be harboring insects or rodents, and they’re probably in a weakened condition.

 Arrange Boxes for Convenience and Safety